abasturea/totoapp/README.md

 # totoapp
-This is a rss feed application.
+This is a android rss feed reader application.